verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 We have followed security recommendations removing write permissions to those locations do not need to be modified, avoiding any kind of modification with the default user provided.

-For instance, the code is written to `/opt/verdaccio` the verdaccio run user cannot modify the compiled resources nor config, only the /verdaccio/storage volume.
-The image only assign executable permissions to the binary executable required to run verdaccio.
+For instance, the code written to `/opt/verdaccio`.
+The verdaccio run user cannot modify the compiled resources, nor config.
+Only the `/verdaccio/storage` volume.
+The image only assigns executable permissions to the binary executable required to run verdaccio.

 If you are not using volumes, the `VERDACCIO_USER_NAME` will have only permissions to write in the storage folder, the source code, the configuration and plugins will be read only.